 The Board will automatically issue a temporary 90-day work permit once they process the application and inform the applicant of any additional documents needed to complete the application for permanent licensure.

 Renewing Your LPN License

 The Board of Nursing requires licensees to renew their licenses on time to continue practicing.
-LPN licenses expire on March 1 of every other year following the date the licensed was issued.
+LPN licenses expire on March 1 of every other year following the date the license was issued.
 The Board will mail a renewal notice on or before January 1 of the renewal year.

 Upon receipt of the notice, the license holder may renew the application online.
 Online submissions are processed in as little as 24 hours.
 You can use a credit card, debit card, ATM card, or pre-paid card to pay the renewal fee.
 License holders who fail to renew on time must apply for a reinstatement of the license to continue practicing.
 Applicants for renewal must complete 10 hours of continuing nursing education during the 2-year period before the renewal date.

 Salary and Job Outlook LPNs Rhode Island